chinese-soup/cbot-telegram-whisper/README.md

 # cbot-telegram-whisper
-Quick and dirty bot (or more of a PoC) that transcribes Telegram voice messages using OpenAI's using CPU inference thanks to [whisper.cpp](https://github.com/ggerganov/whisper.cpp)
+Quick and dirty bot (or more of a PoC) that transcribes Telegram voice messages using OpenAI's whisper models, using CPU inference thanks to [whisper.cpp](https://github.com/ggerganov/whisper.cpp)

 ## Built using:
 * [go-telegram-bot-api](https://pkg.go.dev/github.com/go-telegram-bot-api/telegram-bot-api/v5)